antonfirsov/docs/2015/11-fx-retiring-support-reminder/fx-retiring-support-reminder.md

 **_What about .NET 3.5 SP1?
 Is that no longer available?_**

-No, this announcement does not affect versions prior to .NET 4.
+This announcement does not affect versions prior to .NET 4.
 You can continue to use .NET 3.5 SP1 beyond January 12, 2016.

 [1]: http://blogs.msdn.com/b/dotnet/archive/2014/08/07/moving-to-the-net-framework-4-5-2.aspx
 [2]: http://go.microsoft.com/fwlink/?LinkID=507568